Are you fit to drive?

 Many temporary conditions or injuries will prevent you from driving.
 For example, if you’ve been under anaesthetic, your doctor will advise you not to drive, for at least 24 hours.
 Injuries such as broken bones will also affect your ability to drive.

-In most cases, temporary conditions and injuries will not affect your licence, and you don’t need to report them to Roads and Maritime.
+In most cases, temporary conditions and injuries will not affect your licence, and you don’t need to report them to Transport for NSW.
 However, you should consult with your doctor to determine whether your injury affects your ability to drive, until you’ve recovered.

 Driving with a cast